Sheriff's Citizens Academy

 The first class completed the course on November 17, 1998 and consisted of 22 citizens.
 The classes are kept small so that each individual can have the opportunity to interact with the officers and have more input into the program.

-There have now been Twenty-eight classes that have completed the course.
+There have now been Twenty-nine classes that have completed the course.
 Each class lasts twelve weeks, one night a week for three hours.
 In order to receive a certificate, students must attend at least ten of the twelve classes.
 In addition, to the thirty six hours of instruction, students are given the opportunity to ride along with a patrol officer for four hours.
 This enables them to observe first hand, what an officer deals with on the street.

 To download an application click here.
 Academy Application